himali-patel/MyClicks/README.md

       _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

-      Open the `OneShopper` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

   ## 🎓 Learning Gatsby

   Looking for more guidance?
 Full documentation for Gatsby lives [on the website](https://www.gatsbyjs.org/).
 Here are some places to start: